NamamiShanker/namamishanker.github.io/content/posts/scipy_fortran_f2py.md

 ![Compilation](https://i.imgur.com/v6rinJc.png)

-This is just an output message from the compiler compiling C and FORTRAN code that ships with Scipy.
+This is just an output message from the compiler compiling C and Fortran code that ships with Scipy.
 These files were compiled to produce *.so* files, which is called a **shared object** file.

 ![So files](https://i.imgur.com/vFX5MOG.png)

 These shared object *.so* files which are dynamically linked during program execution contain can be called directly from your Python program.
 This is the reason why Scipy is so fast.
 Lets take a look at the speeds ourselves below.

-### Python, Fortran and F2PY
+### How to create your own superfast Python library?

 Suppose you want to create your own super-fast Python library that computes the Fibonacci series.
-Obviously, you can write it in Python, but you can write your code in FORTRAN and call it in your Python library, making it faster.
+Obviously, you can write it in Python, but you can write your code in Fortran and call it in your Python library, making it faster.

 Here comes in F2PY.
-F2PY makes that job of calling FORTRAN code in Python much more straightforward.
-You can write your FORTRAN code and add special comments starting with `Cf2py` to tell F2PY how to call your FORTRAN code.
-You can then compile your FORTRAN code to a shared object file and call it from your Python library.
+F2PY is a commandline that provides a connection between Python and Fortran languages.
+It makes that job of calling Fortran code in Python much more straightforward.
+You can write your Fortran code and add special comments starting with `Cf2py` to tell F2PY how  you want Python interpreter to call your Fortran code.
+You can then compile your Fortran code to a shared object file and call it from your Python library.
 F2PY is a fantastic tool, and you can read more about it [here](https://numpy.org/doc/stable/f2py/).

 Create a file `fib3.f` with the following code:-